A mainland Chinese firm with a presence in Hong Kong

 Who uses it?

-Recent clients include a well-known TV shopping company in a CIETAC arbitration against its distributor in China; and Citibank.
-It has also represented China National Offshore Oil Company, Deloitte, GE, JPMorgan, Morgan Stanley, HSBC, Texas Pacific Group and IDG Group.
+Clients include Citibank, China National Offshore Oil Company, Deloitte, GE, JPMorgan, Morgan Stanley, HSBC, Texas Pacific Group and IDG Group.

-Recently, the firm has been instructed by energy company ConocoPhillips to settle a 1.5 billion renminbi environmental claim brought by the Chinese government arising from an oil spill in Bohai Bay in the Yellow Sea – by far the largest such claim in China to date.
+Recently, the firm has been instructed by energy company ConocoPhillips to settle a US$230 million environmental claim brought by the Chinese government arising from an oil spill in in the Yellow Sea – by far the largest such claim in China to date.
 It is also co-counsel to the same client in a related US lawsuit brought by Chinese fishermen.

-It has been acting as Chinese counsel to one of the big four firms in a US Securities and Exchange Commission investigation concerning the audit of a US-listed Chinese company; and for an Asian private equity firm fighting a US$20 million claim by a former partner in relation to their separation agreement.
+It acted as Chinese counsel to one of the big four firms in a US Securities and Exchange Commission investigation concerning the audit of a US-listed Chinese company; and for an Asian private equity firm fighting a US$20 million claim by a former partner in relation to their separation agreement.

 Looking further back, the firm famously advised leading Chinese beverage company Wahaha in a CIETAC arbitration with French dairy company Danone, which was settled on terms that were regarded as favourable to the French company.